tedkotz/ternary/math/README.md

 |  1   |  120 degrees         |
 | -1   | -120 degrees         |

-If it is desired to not have to synchronize carrier phase between the transmitter and receiver, the signal can be differentially encoded following a similar diagram to the 3PSK.
-Just instead a 0 causes no change in phase.
+If it is desired to not require synchronized carrier phase between the transmitter and receiver, the signal can be differentially encoded following a similar diagram to the 3PSK, but the phase is a change instead of absolute.
+A 0 would cause no change in phase.
 While a 1 or -1 cause a 120 degree phase rotation, counterclockwise or clockwise respectively.

 ##### 9-PSK
 8-PSK is used, but not considered overly reliable, but is consider usable.
 9-PSK